 The Key Elements of a School Vision Statement

-Each element of your primary school vision statement should address how technology will be used in the:
+Each element of your technology vision statement for schools in primary education should address how technology will be used in the:

 - School community.